-Going through a foreclosure can devastate your credit score, but it doesn't mean you have to wait years and years, let alone a decade, to buy another home after experiencing a foreclosure.
+Going through a foreclosure can devastate your credit score, but it doesn't mean you have to wait years to buy another home.

 According to credit scoring firm FICO, consumers could see their scores plummet by as many as 160 points following a foreclosure.
-It can take years, even a decade, for a prospective borrower's credit profile to fully recover.
+It can take years for a prospective borrower's credit profile to recover fully.

 In most cases, there is a required waiting period.

 It is possible to get a VA loan after foreclosure.
-Typically veterans will go through a two-year seasoning period before being eligible - better than conventional loans where you often wait for seven.
+Typically Veterans will go through a two-year seasoning period before being eligible.

 Foreclosure is one potential outcome once a homeowner defaults on their mortgage obligation.
 Foreclosure is essentially a legal process where the lender takes back their collateral.
-In some states it actually involves going to court, while other states don't require a judge's involvement.
+In some states, it involves going to court, while others don't require a judge's involvement.

 Rather than go through the time and money it takes to formally foreclose, some lenders may offer alternatives to foreclosure, such as deed-in-lieu of foreclosure or a short sale.